UnfoldedInc/deck.gl-native/README.md

 This ensures that both C++ and JavaScript evolve in sync on a high level, always providing compatible features (where their layer selections etc overlap).

-### C++ vs JS API
+### C++ vs JavaScript: API Design Principles

 Since the JSON compatiblity requirement helps ensure that the two deck.gl implementations do not diverge, this give some latitude for the actual C++ and JavaScript APIs to be different, to ensure they are both natural to use for programmers with backgrounds in the respective programming language.

+This applies more to the API style (how arguments and options are passed etc).
+Generally, most classes are expected to have one-to-one counterparts in both implementations.

 ### C++ Module Structure

-To simplify for JavaScript maintainers to work in the deck.gl-native repo, a similar module structure has been set up, and similar file naming conventions are used.
+To make it easier for the deck.gl maintainers to find corresponding code in the deck.gl and the deck.gl-native repo, a similar module structure has been set up.

 The JavaScript module structure is documented on the [vis.gl website](https://vis.gl/)